knaman2609/dropdown.js/README.md

     dropdown.append('<div class="datepicker">My datepicker</div>');

 #### Options:
-- type : 'selectBox', it works as select box.Supports key navigation and search.
-- listHeight: '300', for selectBox to work properly provide the max-height.
 - noDataText: 'Not available', applies `is-disabled` class if list is empty.
 - selected: {name: 'Naman', 'id': 1}, replaces the mainText if id is found in the list.
 - nameAttr: 'display_name', use this if you have other than name in your json.